 The lure of the deep.
 There’s something exciting and mysterious about exploring deeper dive sites while diving.
-Sometimes it’s a wreck that attracts you below 18 meters/60 feet, and on wall dives it may be a giant fan or sponge.
+Sometimes it’s a wreck that attracts you below 18 meters/60 feet, and on wall dives, it may be a giant fan or sponge.
 Whatever it is, to scuba dive with confidence at depths down to 40 meters/130 feet, you should take the PADI Deep Diver Specialty course.

 Your training starts by reviewing reasons for deep diving and how important it is to know your personal limits.

 Deeper you go in Scuba Diving, the more careful a diver has to be to ensure correct procedures.
 Especially for decompression, safety stops and deep stops are performed to prevent decompression sickness.
-A lot more can go wrong the deeper you go as the pressure builds up, equipment is under greater stress.
-Also there are other things that can affect a deep diver such as Nitrogen narcosis that divers need to be aware of to ensure a safe dive.
+A lot more can go wrong the deeper you go as the pressure builds up, and equipment is under greater stress.
+Also, there are other things that can affect a deep dive such as Nitrogen narcosis that divers need to be aware of to ensure a safe dive.
 This course helps divers become more aware of the planning and dangers of deep diving and allows you to dive at a depth safely.

 What does Deep Course cover?

-Deep diver course covers the following:
+The deep diver course covers the following: